Fire Fighter Training

-This program prepares students with the fundamental knowledge and skills necessary to safely and dependably perform fire/rescue duties during emergency and non-emergency response situations.
-Students learn the tasks, duties, and responsibilities of a firefighter in accordance with NFPA Standard 1001 and Florida State Statute 633.
-This program is a contiguous program, in which Firefighter I and Firefighter II are offered in a series.
+Fire Fighter is a contiguous program, in which Firefighter I and Firefighter II are offered in a series.
 Students desiring to obtain a State of Florida Certificate of Compliance (Firefighter II) must successfully complete the series (398 contiguous hours).
 They may then participate in the written and practical examinations administered by the state.
 This certification, along with certification as an Emergency Medical Technician, is required for employment as a firefighter.
-Job titles: Volunteer Firefighter, Career Firefighter.

 - Must apply for admission to Daytona State College - in person or at www.daytonastate.edu.

-- Must be 18 years of age before completion of the course.
+- Must be 18 years of age before completion of the program.

 - Must have a standard high school diploma or a GED®.